manyamkarthik/Spring-Revision/README.md

 - Implementing different types of advice (`@Before`, `@Around`, etc.).
 - Configuring AOP using both annotations and XML.

+## Featured Project: SpringApplication1

+This is a fully implemented school management application showcasing advanced Spring concepts.
+The application leverages various Spring features to provide a robust backend solution.

+### Key Features
+- **AOP (Aspect-Oriented Programming)**:
+  - Logging, performance monitoring, and method-level interception.
+- **Spring Security**:
+  - Secure endpoints with user authentication and authorization.
+- **Spring Data REST with HAL**:
+  - Exposes RESTful APIs with hypermedia (HAL) support for easy navigation.
+- **Spring Data JPA**:
+  - Simplified database interactions using JPA repositories.
+- **Validation**:
+  - Input validation with `spring-boot-starter-validation`.
+- **REST APIs**:
+  - Designed and implemented RESTful endpoints for CRUD operations.
+- **Thymeleaf Integration**:
+  - For creating dynamic views and templates.
+- **PostgreSQL**:
+  - Used as the database backend.

+---

+### Features:
+- CRUD operations for managing students, teachers, and courses.
+- Role-based access control with secure endpoints.
+- Auto-generated REST APIs with HAL explorer support.
+- Dynamic front-end templates with form validation.

+### Build & Configuration
+- **Java Version**: 21
+- **Maven Plugins**:
+  - Configured with `maven-compiler-plugin` for Java 21 compatibility.

+---

 Stay tuned for more updates as I continue to revise and expand my Spring knowledge!